elbb/bb-buildingblock/README_CICD_INTEGRATION.md

 ### Email notification

-The concourse ci environment automatically could send an e-mail notification about the current build status.
+The concourse ci environment can automatically send an e-mail notification about the current build status.
 Copy the file `ci/email.template.yaml` to `ci/email.yaml` and enter the email server configuration and email addresses.
 For further information how to configure the email notification, see:

 <https://github.com/pivotal-cf/email-resource>

-The provided pipeline.yaml file demonstrate the usage of email notification.
+The provided pipeline.yaml file demonstrates the usage of email notification.

 ### Microsoft Teams notification